You can report a claim in four ways:

 For a medical-only claim, please complete the A.I.M.
 Mutual Med-fax form and return it to us.
 If the injury results in incapacity for one day or more, please complete and return the First Report of Injury (FRI).

 A.I.M.
 Mutual will notify the State of Connecticut Workers Compensation Commission in the event a medical-only claim changes to lost time.

 NOTE: If at any time you receive a Notice of Claim for Compensation Form 30C submitted by one of your employees, it is imperative that you immediately send it to A.I.M.
 Mutual and, if applicable, contact the adjuster assigned to your account.

-For all other claim reporting forms, and more detailed reporting instructions, go to the Workers Compensation Forms Library or download an employer Claim Kit below.
+For all other claim reporting forms and more detailed reporting instructions, go to the Workers Compensation Forms Library.